rschristopher/ischristtrue.com/src/truth.md

  an outrageous claim;
  and on the other hand,
  a necessary claim for
- truth to be knowable.
+ Truth to be knowable.
-That is, the Spirit of Truth is the creator of the universe, who was incarnate as man, who was crucified for us, and on the third day He rose again.
+That is, the Spirit of Truth is God, the creator of the universe, who was incarnate as man, who was crucified for us, and on the third day He rose again.
+All Truth is the word of God, and any articulation of Truth is revealed to you personally, and that revealed Truth is the literal person of Christ Jesus.
+From mathematics to philosophy to literature, Truth in those fields is the revealed word of God who is Christ Jesus.

 To be clear, there is no justifiable epistemology outside of Christianity and these seemingly outrageous claims.